tranhuynh23/tranhuynh23.github.io/_pages/Tran Huynh.md

 Welcome!
 I am a Career Development Fellow in Finance at [Durham University Business School](https://www.durham.ac.uk/business/).

-My primary research interests are in financial economics and empirical banking, with a strong focus on mortgage markets, including their regulation, lending practices, borrowing and debt repayment behaviour.
-I am also interested in politics and history and their relationship to contemporary economic issues.
+My research focuses on financial economics and empirical banking, with a particular emphasis on mortgage markets — including regulation, lending practices, and household borrowing and repayment behavior.
+I am also interested in the intersections of politics, history, and contemporary economic challenges.

 You can find my CV [here](https://tranhuynh23.github.io/files/CV_Tran_Huynh.pdf).